--DONISHA MCSHAN
+-DONISHA MCSHAN 🥖

-assigned at birth or according to genital characteristics.
-These practices may be changing, however, in light of conflicts with the PREA, which requires that prisons make such decisions on a case-by-case basis.
-Using surgery to measure whether or not someone has transitioned is counter to established medical thinking.
-According to the World Professional Association for Transgender Health (WPATH), "Treatment is individualized: What helps one person alleviate gender dysphoria might be very different from what helps another person.
+dysphoria might be very different from what helps another person.
 This process may or may not involve a change in gender expression or body modifications."
-For more about this, please see "Transition-Related Health Care," another fact sheet in this Lambda Legal Transgender Rights Toolkit, which can be found at www.lambdalegal.org/publications/trans-toolkit.
+For more about this, please see "Transition-Related Health Care," another fact sheet in this Lambda Legal Transgender Rights Toolkit, which can be found at lambdalegal.org/publications/toolkits.

-An increasing number of localities-including Cook County, IL, Cumberland, ME, Denver, CO and Washington, DC-have had success with policies that classify people by gender identity rather than sex assigned at birth.
+An increasing number of localities-including Cook County, IL, Cumberland, ME, Denver, CO and Washington, DC have had success with policies that classify people by gender identity rather than sex assigned at birth.
 In the 2014 DC case Shaw v.
 Kates, a transgender woman who had been detained with the male prison population filed a lawsuit against the Washington, DC Metropolitan Police Department, resulting in a settlement that required, among other things, for the department to change its classification policy so that transgender detainees will be classified based on the gender listed on their ID (if they so wish).
 In addition, this has been the official policy in the United Kingdom since 2011.

-Q: If a person seems likely to be victimized by other people in prison, should he or she be placed in isolation away from the general population?
+Q: If a person seems likely to be victimized by other people in prison, should this person be placed in isolation away from the general population?